Manage Grace Periods and Auto Clocking

 Late departure grace period

-Allows late punches to be marked on time within the grace window.
+Allows slightly late clock-outs to be treated as on time within the grace period.

 Setting